 - If waitlists are not available, check back to see if a seat may have become available due to a student withdrawal or due to a student being dropped for nonpayment of fees. or

 - If the class you want does not reopen before the semester begins, or if you are unable to place yourself on the waitlist because it is full, does not exist, or you are not eligible to do so, you may still go to the first class meeting for on-site classes or email the instructor for online classes.
 If space is available, the instructor may give you an Add Permit with an Add Authorization Code (AAC).
-The AAC will allow you to register online MyCoastPortal for the course prior to the “Expires” deadline using the online registration system.
+The AAC will allow you to register online on your MyCoastPortal for the course prior to the “Expires” deadline using the online registration system.
 However, please be aware that most instructors give priority to students who are already on the waitlist.

 Please Note: A student must have a registration appointment to be able to register online using their MyCoastPortal account.